AntonKorobov/front-end-developer-cv/cv.md

 ## ***Summary***

-I am a technical designer in mechanical engineering.
-My passion is solving technical problems and working on complex projects.
+Technical designer in mechanical engineering.
+My passion is solving technical problems and working on complicated projects.
 I enjoy inventing things and learn new technologies.
 Recently, I have finished The Rolling Scopes School courses 'JavaScript/Front-end 2022Q3' and 'React 2022Q3'.
-Currently I am trying to find myself in IT sphere as front-end developer.
+Currently, I am trying to find myself in IT sphere as front-end developer.

 ## ***Education***